devak23/java/scheduler/HELP.md

 You can test the MariaDB daemon with mariadb-test-run.pl cd '/usr/mariadb-test' ; perl mariadb-test-run.pl

-Please report any problems at https://mariadb.org/jira
+Please report any javacodingproblems at https://mariadb.org/jira

 The latest information about MariaDB is available at https://mariadb.org/.